rrw-zilliqa/dev-portal-2/zq2/docs/nodes/node.md

     Detailed instructions for this configuration are available in [syncing-from-checkpoints](../nodes/checkpoint.md#syncing-a-node-from-a-checkpoint).
     Once the checkpoint is set up, your node will be ready to start.

-    You can now follow the steps below.
+    - Start the node from the genesis.

+    This method initializes the node from the genesis block, ensuring that the node processes the entire blockchain history.
+However, this process is time-consuming, as the node must download and validate every block from the genesis block to the latest block height.
+    Syncing the node to the latest block may take a considerable amount of time, potentially up to several days to complete fully.
+If you opt for this method, you can proceed directly to the [Start the node](#start-the-node) section.

 ### [Start the node](#start-the-node)
-Only full archive nodes need to sync from the genesis block.
-This can take up to a few days depending on the network and the node's hardware.
-Once a node is fully synced, its data directory can be copied to setup more nodes quickly.
-Note that running a node with a copied data directory is matter of trust since the data is not verified.
-<br><br>
-Nodes that do not need all historical blocks can be synced much faster from a checkpoint, preferably the latest one.
-This takes only a few hours at most.
-The root of trust in this case is the hash of the checkpoint block that can be obtained from and verified against public sources.
+Since only full archive nodes need to sync from the genesis block, all other nodes can be started from a checkpoint:

-* <b>start the node with Checkpoint:</br></b>
+* <b>start the node from a Checkpoint:</br></b>
 (fast, recommended)
   ```bash
   chmod +x start_node.sh && \
   ./start_node.sh -k $PRIVATE_KEY -p <checkpoint_block_num.dat>
   ```

-* <b>start the node without Checkpoint:</br></b>
+* <b>start the node from the genesis:</br></b>
 (slow, available after the next network upgrade)
   ```bash
   chmod +x start_node.sh && \